 (4) If the tenant fails to notify the lessor within 24 hours after notice has been given under subsection (3) that the premises have not been abandoned, the lessor may enter the premises for the purposes of inspecting and securing them.

-[Section 77 inserted by No. 60 of 2011 s.
+[Section 77 inserted: No. 60 of 2011 s.
 75.]

 78A.
 Order about abandonment